Pepilepioux/windows_file_util/README.md

 Shows an indented view of the sub-directories tree of a given directory.
 Optionally outputs it to a text file.

+### gipkodir

+An improved "dir /s" with formatted output and optional selection criteria based on file date, size, extension, and regular expression against file name.

 ### fichiers_permissions_liste

 Walks a directory tree and for each subdirectory lists the access permissions.